 Renate Reinsve first worked with Joachim Trier on Oslo, August 31st in 2011.
 She had one line in the film: “Let’s go to the party.”
 Almost a decade later, she worked with him again on The Worst Person in the World in a lead role written specifically for her.
 Reinsve’s stunning, subtle performance as Julie won her the best actress prize at Cannes in 2021, along with increased media attention.
 In an interview with Vulture that took place a few days after the film premiered, she said, “One day I woke up and puked.”

 Reinsve told me that one good thing about living and working in Norway is that she’s just seen as a normal person there.
 Being humble is part of their culture and something that I immediately noticed when talking to Reinsve.
 She was very quick to credit all of the on-set collaborators and emphasized how much she loved the collective experience of working on a Trier film.
 Instead of feeling a ton of pressure in her first starring film role, she said that “everyone felt equally important and that we were really all together on this.”

 This is an excerpt from a longer interview with Renate Reinsve on The Worst Person in the World.
-The full interview will be published later this year in our upcoming ebook on Joachim Trier’s films.
-Sign up for updates on the ebook.
+To read the full interview, click here.

 Seventh Row (7R): How did you get into acting?
 Did you always know that you wanted to be an actor?